 I’ve heard about a prize draw..?

 Yes, we run a prize draw on the day.
 So far we’ve raised over £16,500 for good causes and we’d love to boost that total.
-This year, we have our biggest ever line-up of prizes so don’t forget to bring your cash and buy tickets on the day to support a great cause and be in with a chance of winning some amazing prizes.
+This year, we have our biggest ever line-up of prizes so don’t forget to bring your cash and buy tickets on the day to support a great cause.
 You can find more details on our prize draw page.

 If I want to make a proper day of it in Winchester, what can I do?